-Take notice that the annual general meeting (the "Meeting") of shareholders of Neptune Digital Assets Corp. (the "Corporation") will be held at 2800 Park Place, 666 Burrard Street, Vancouver, British Columbia, and also via teleconference, on March 25, 2021 at 10:00 a.m.
+Take notice that the annual general meeting (the "Meeting") of shareholders of Neptune Digital Assets Corp. (the "Corporation") will be held at 1133 Melville Street, Suite 2700, Vancouver, British Columbia, V6E 4E5 and also via teleconference, on August 30, 2023 at 10:00 a.m.
 (Vancouver time) for the following purposes:

-- 1. To receive the financial statements of the Corporation for its financial year ended August 31, 2020, and the report of the auditor thereon; - 2.
+- 1. To receive the financial statements of the Corporation for its financial year ended August 31, 2022, and the report of the auditor thereon; - 2.
 To fix the number of directors of the Corporation at five (5); - 3.
 To elect directors of the Corporation for the ensuing year; - 4.
 To appoint an auditor of the Corporation for the ensuing year and to authorize the directors to fix the auditor's remuneration; - 5.
-To consider and, if deemed advisable, to pass an ordinary resolution to ratify and approve the Corporation's Share Compensation Plan allowing the granting of up to 10% of the Corporation's issued and outstanding common shares at any time, as more particularly described in the accompanying Information Circular; and - 6.
+To consider, and if thought fit, to pass an ordinary resolution approving the Corporation's share compensation plan; and - 6.
 To transact such other business as may properly come before the Meeting or any adjournment thereof.